AresMUSH/aresmush.com/tutorials/manage/server-shell.md

 ---
 title: Connecting to the Server Shell
 description:
-layout: tutorial
+layout: page
-installTutorial: true
-tutorialName: Installing AresMUSH
-tutorialIndex: tutorials/install
-prevstep: getting-a-hostname
-nextstep: setup-server
 tags:
-- install
 - hosting
 - manage
+- ssh
 ---

 To manage certain parts of your game, you will need to connect to the **Server Shell**, which is like a command prompt for your game server.
-This is different than connecting with your MUSH client, because your'e connecting to the *server*, not the game.
+This is different than connecting with your MUSH client, because your'e connecting to the **server**, not the game.

 ## The Ares User

-The very first time you log in (using any of the methods described below), you'll use the username "root" and the password that was emailed to you.
+Your server comes with a **root** user.
+This is basically like the One/Headwiz/God user that has ultimate permissions on your server.
+You will use root when installing the game, but then tuck it away for safekeeping.

-As part of the game installation, it will create an "ares" user and password.
-This is the one you should use for Ares-related activities.
+The game installation will create an **ares** user and password.
+This is the one you should use from now on.

-{% note %}
+{% warning %}
-Once the game is set up, always use the **ares** user.
-If you try to do Ares things as root, you can mess up your game.
-You can use `sudo` with the ares user if a command (like a server reboot) needs higher level permissions.
+Don't use the 'root' user for any Ares-related tasks once the game is installed.
+You can mess up your game.
-{% endnote %}
+{% endwarning %}

 ## How to Connect